lawrennd/talks/_information/information-energy-and-intelligence.md

 \include{_information/includes/information-limits-on-intelligence.md}

-\subsection{A Thought on Intelligence}
+\subsection{Intelligence}

 \notes{The perpetual motion analogy provides an accessible way to think about claims of unbounded intelligence.}

 \include{_information/includes/perpetual-motion-superintelligence-analogy.md}
 \include{_ai/includes/superintelligence-as-perpetual-motion.md}

-\section{Conclusions}

-\notes{We have explored what emerges when we demand internal adjudicability in an information-theoretic dynamical system.
-Starting from consistency requirements rather than physical assumptions, we derived:}

-\slidesincremental{
-**From Internal Adjudicability:**

-No-barber principle
-$\Downarrow$
-Information isolation: $\sum h_i = C$
-$\Downarrow$

-* GENERIC structure emerges
-* Energy-entropy equivalence
-* Landauer's principle
-* Information bounds
-}

-\notes{This reverses the usual logic.
-Rather than starting with thermodynamics and deriving information bounds, we start with information-theoretic consistency and derive thermodynamic structure.
-This suggests Wheeler's "it from bit" vision may be realisable: physical laws emerging from information-theoretic constraints.}

-\subsection{Broader Relevance?}

-\include{_information/includes/theory-construction-hint.md}

-\subsection{David MacKay's Legacy}
+\subsection{David's Approach}

 \notes{David MacKay taught us to ask: "What are the fundamental constraints?
-What do the numbers actually say?"
-This work follows that tradition—making assumptions explicit, exploring consequences rigorously, and letting the mathematics reveal structure.}

-\notes{I hope that David would have appreciated the attempt to build foundations carefully, to derive rather than assume, and to use mathematical structure to illuminate real constraints.
-His legacy continues in work that combines technical rigour with conceptual clarity.}
+What do the numbers actually say?".
+Today this way of thinking still inspires me, and the inaccessible game is the work I'm interested in that I think comes closest in spirit to that legacy.}

 \slidesincremental{
-**MacKay's Approach:**

 * Make assumptions explicit
 * Explore consequences rigorously
 * Let mathematics reveal structure
 * Use reasoning to illuminate constraints

-**This work continues that tradition**
 }

-\include{_information-game/includes/no-barber-selections.md}

-\subsection{Open Questions}

-\notes{Many questions remain:

-1. Can we formalize "axiomatic distinguishability" more rigorously?
-2. Does the Jacobi identity hold globally, or only for symmetric configurations?
-3. Can this framework extend to quantum systems beyond the origin?
-4. What other structures emerge from internal adjudicability?
-5. Does this constraint illuminate other areas of theory construction?

-These point toward future work at the intersection of information theory, geometry, and foundations.}

-\notes{A common worry is Gödel-style: can any sufficiently expressive system be fully self-adjudicating?
-The no-barber principle is not a claim of completeness.
-It is a \emph{consistency condition}: don't quantify over distinctions the system cannot internally represent.
-If more external structure is needed, the demand is simply that it be made explicit.}
+\section{Conclusions}

 \slidesincremental{
-**Open Questions:**

-* Formalise no barber principle
-* What is the stage/game board/space

-*Much to explore*
+* I see that approach in others
+* I hope to find it in my own work
 }

+\notes{We have explored what emerges when we demand internal adjudicability in an information-theoretic dynamical system.
+Starting from consistency requirements rather than physical assumptions, we derived:}

 \thanks